eisengrind/docker-altv-server/README.md

 ## Using custom vehicle data

 To use custom vehicle data, you can mount a volume to the directory `/opt/altv/data/`.
 By using the volume you can then overwrite the `vehmodels.bin` and `vehmods.bin` files.

+You ofc also can just copy the vehicle data to a new `Dockerfile` that inherits from the base `eisengrind/altv-server` image.

 ## Usage with a custom Dockerfile